act-rules/act-rules.github.io/pages/design/rule-design.md

 > _For example: "This page has a `title` element with content."_

 For more details, see [ACT Rules Format: Test Cases](https://www.w3.org/TR/act-rules-format/#test-cases).

+## Listed conditions

+In the applicability and expectations, something often has multiple conditions that need to be met for something to be applicable / passed.
+If there are more than three conditions, it can become difficult to read if this is all in one text.
+Instead, these should be listed out.
+Listed conditions should follow this format:

+> Some condition... for which (all | one of) the following is true:
+>
+> * (**label 1**:) The (X) has condition A; (and | or)
+> * (**label 2**:) The (X) has condition B; (and | or)
+> * (**label 3**:) The (X) has condition C.

+This phrasing is designed to be easilly readable, but may not work in every situation.
+In all cases prefer readability over prescriptive formatting.
+Additionally to this, keep the following in mind when listing conditions:

+- The phrasing "for which (all | one of) the following is" can be modified based on use, such as "to achieve one of the following objectives".
+- Labels are optional, not recommended for lists of 2, and recommended for lists of 4 or more conditions.
+Keep the labels short, 1 or 2 words.
+If the label does not help clarify the list, don't use them even for longer lists.
+- The subject must be referenced in some way in each conditional.
+For example by starting with "the element has", or by using phrasing like "The innerText of the element has...".
+The subject must be a single word that is referenced in the phrase preceding the conditional list.
+- Tend towards using a lists if there are more than three conditions.
+Keep the most important condition(s) in the phrase, not in the list.
+If something is about `img` elements for example, use "Each `img` element for which all the following is true`, instead of putting "`img` element" in the condition list itself.
+- Put things in order of how common they likely are.
+Even for unordered lists, this helps understand the list
+- Avoid nested conditional lists.
+These are difficult to read.
+Instead try to restructure the conditionals.
+The can be done by either moving some of the list items into the condition phrase, or putting all the subconditions in a single phrase in the condition item.
+In expectations, use multiple conditions.
+- Group similar concepts into the same list item.
+For example, if something can have `absolute` or `fixed`, these two are closely related so putting them down as one item helps limit the number of conditions.